A topic from the subject of Distillation in Chemistry.

 Overview

-Cryogenic distillation is a process used to separate components of air by cooling it to extremely low temperatures.
-This process is used to produce oxygen, nitrogen, and argon from air.
+Cryogenic distillation is a process used to separate the components of air by cooling it to extremely low temperatures.
+This process is primarily used to produce oxygen, nitrogen, and argon, but can also yield other rare gases in smaller quantities.
+The process takes advantage of the differences in boiling points of these gases at cryogenic temperatures.

 Key Points

-* Cryogenic distillation is an energy-intensive process, but it is the most efficient way to produce oxygen, nitrogen, and argon.
+• Cryogenic distillation is an energy-intensive process, but it remains the most efficient industrial method for producing large quantities of high-purity oxygen, nitrogen, and argon.

 Cryogenic Distillation in Air Separation Experiment